Sancha of Aragon (died 1097)

 Sancha Ramírez (born c.
 1045, died 1097) was an Aragonese princess, the daughter of King Ramiro I and Queen Ermesinda.
-She was the Countess of Urgell from c.1063 until 1065 as the wife of Count Ermengol III.
+She was the countess of Urgell from c.1063 until 1065 as the wife of Count Ermengol III.
 Her brothers Sancho Ramírez and García Ramírez became king of Aragon and bishop of Pamplona, respectively.
-During her brother's reign she played an important role in consolidating the kingdom of Aragon, which had been founded by her father in 1035.
+During her brother's reign she played an important role in consolidating the Kingdom of Aragon, which had been founded by her father in 1035.

+Marriage

 Around 1063, when she was only about 18 years old, Sancha married the much older count of Urgell.
 She was his fourth wife and he had been count since 1038.
 He died after only a few years of marriage in 1065.
-As a twenty-year-old widow, Sancha remained for a while in Urgell, appearing in acts beside he stepson, Count Ermengol IV.
+As a twenty-year-old widow, Sancha remained for a while in Urgell, appearing in acts beside her stepson Count Ermengol IV.
 On 12 April 1065, she made a donation for the sake of her late husband's soul.